SAINIAbhishek/guess-my-number/README.md

 A Javascript game.

-### Project
+It's a course project.
 'The Complete JavaScript Course 2020: From Zero to Expert!' on the udemy.